 With all the organizational tasks and purchasing decisions you've already done or still have to make, don't forget about yourself and keep one thing in mind: You will be the best mom in the world for YOUR baby!
 So think about yourself and include yourself in your planning when organizing all the baby essentials and baby stuff.
 What do you want?
 What do you need?

-Here are my recommendations for “Mom’s first-time equipment list”:
+Here are my recommendations for "Mom's Hospital Bag Checklist":

-Breastfeeding basics:
+Breastfeeding Basics:

 For prevention and care:

-As a quick remedy and treatment:
+For quick relief and treatment:

 For the intimate area:

-• Dead Sea bath salts (for a sitz bath – in consultation with the midwife and/or doctor)
+- Dead Sea bath salts (for a sitz bath – in consultation with the midwife and/or doctor)

-• Nice large water bottle or teapot
+- Nice big water bottle or teapot

-• Heat socks and neck pillows
+- Warm socks and neck pillow

-• Fresh fruit and vegetables or
+- Fresh fruit and vegetables or

-• Frozen vegetables for a balanced diet
+- Frozen vegetables for a balanced diet

 Night light and clock